denhamparry/mcp-raider/DEV.md

 # DEV

-## Step 1
+## Step 1 - return process id

-I want to amend the `get_environment_variables` within index.ts.
+I want to create a the `get_process_id` toolwithin index.ts.

-I'm working on a debugging tool that will allow me to get the environment variables of a process on the same machine that the mcp is running on.
+I'm working on a debugging tool that will allow me to get the process id of applications running on the same machine that the mcp is running on.
 I want to pass an array of strings to grep processes on the machine.
 Using this example below, I want to grep `node` and `mcp-weather` and return the process id of the process that matches the strings.